-Formatting the memory card
+Format memory card

-When a memory card is formatted, all data on the card are permanently lost.
+When a memory card is formatted, all data on the card is permanently lost.

 Some memory cards are supplied pre-formatted and others require formatting.
 Consult your retailer to find out if you must format the memory card before you can use it.